Homepage of the Drug War Philosopher, Brian Quass

 Good morning, Richard.
 1 I received your message on my website.

-The abstract ends with the words: "It is hoped this classification will be useful to clinicians and others working in this field."
-3 One wonders whether this classification, being just one of many imaginable classifications, might not prejudice clinicians rather than enlighten them.
-I think in this connection of the introduction to The Book of the Damned, in which Charles Fort argues that science never investigates anything, properly speaking, but rather that they seek to fit phenomena into some existing classification system, and that if they are unable to do so, the phenomena in question is simply ignored, i.e. "damned."
-4 And so, for instance, the PEAR group's findings about telekinesis are damned by modern science 5, as are the results of the studies of William James "on" laughing gas 6, or indeed of any transcendent experiences whatsoever that are achieved with the help of so-called "drugs."
+Helman ends his abstract as follows: “It is hoped this classification will be useful to clinicians and others working in this field.”
+3 Of course, almost any classification system established by a thoughtful and educated researcher is sure to be productive of some useful discussion in the relevant fields; yet I wonder whether this classification of human beings, being just one of so many imaginable classifications, might not prejudice clinicians more than it enlightens them.
+I think in this connection of the introduction to The Book of the Damned, in which Charles Fort argues that scientists never investigate anything, properly speaking, but rather that they seek to fit phenomena into some existing classification system, and that if they are unable to do so, the phenomena in question is simply ignored, i.e. “damned.”
+4 And so, for instance, the PEAR group’s findings about telekinesis are damned by modern science 5, as are the results of the studies of William James “on” laughing gas 6, or indeed of any transcendent experiences whatsoever that are achieved with the help of so-called “drugs.”
 7

 Also, the researcher seems to be ignoring drug use for religious purposes – though he or she probably subsumes such use under the category of "tonic."
 That is a schema, however, with which a Vedic imbiber of the Soma juice might have begged to differ.
 8 Finally, the abstract sounds like it was written by a "normal" scientist who was setting out to study another species, as if abstention were a baseline human trait rather than merely a condition prescribed by law in Drug War America.
 I also wonder if the nightly tippler, the morning coffee drinker, and the hourly cigarette smoker are subjected to the scrutiny of the researcher.